swcarpentry/DEPRECATED-boot-camps/python/testing.md

 This is interesting, but it would be much more useful if we could give our command line program arguments, in the same way that we would type `cat myfile.txt`.
-For example, we may want to type `python mean_sightings.py sightings_tab_sm.csv Owl`, and be able to choose any file and any animal.
+For example, we may want to type `python mean_sightings.py sightings_tab_sm.csv Owl` instead of having to make a change in the file itself each time we want to use a different file and focal animal.

-This is actually pretty easy to do using another Python module called `sys`.
+This is actually pretty easy to do using a Python module called `sys`.
 At the top of the `make_sightings.py` file, add the line

 	import sys